San Diego State Aztecs football: Don Coryell impact

 Don Coryell became the SDSC head coach in 1961, while in the California Collegiate Athletic Association.
-He led the Aztecs to two "small college" undefeated seasons in 1966 and 1968 and from the College Division (now split into Divisions II and III, with the current D-II championship considered to be the successor to the College Division championship) to the University Division (now NCAA Division I, since divided into FBS and FCS) in 1969.
+Coryell led the Aztecs to two "small college" undefeated seasons in 1966 and 1968 and from the College Division (now split into Divisions II and III, with the current D-II championship considered to be the successor to the College Division championship) to the University Division (now NCAA Division I, since divided into FBS and FCS) in 1969.

 Pacific Coast Athletic Association era (1969–1977)

-San Diego State was a charter member of the Pacific Coast Athletic Association, which was founded on July 1, 1969 and is now the Big West Conference.
+San Diego State was a charter member of the Pacific Coast Athletic Association, which was founded on July 1, 1969 and later became the Big West Conference.

 Don Coryell continuing legacy

 Coryell was head coach for a total of 12 seasons with the Aztecs, using the philosophy of recruiting only junior college players.
 There, he compiled a record of 104 wins, 19 losses and 2 ties including a total of three undefeated seasons in 1966, 1968, and 1969.
 His teams had winning streaks of 31 and 25 games, and won three bowl games during his tenure.
-It was at SDSC that Coryell began to emphasize a passing offense and he recounted, "We could only recruit a limited number of runners and linemen against schools like USC and UCLA.
-And there were a lot of kids in southern California passing and catching the ball.
-There seemed to be a deeper supply of quarterbacks and receivers.
-And the passing game was also open to some new ideas.
-Coryell adds, "Finally we decided it's crazy that we can win games by throwing the ball without the best personnel.
+It was at SDSC that Coryell began to emphasize a passing offense, recounting, "We could only recruit a limited number of runners and linemen against schools like USC and UCLA, and there were a lot of kids in Southern California passing and catching the ball.
+There seemed to be a deeper supply of quarterbacks and receivers, and the passing game was also open to some new ideas."
+Coryell added, "Finally we decided it's crazy that we can win games by throwing the ball without the best personnel.
 So we threw the hell out of the ball and won some games.
 When we started doing that, we were like 55–5–1."
 John Madden served as Coryell's defensive assistant at SDSC.
 Madden had first met Coryell attending a coaching clinic on the I formation led by McKay.
 "We'd go to these clinics, and afterward, everyone would run up to talk to McKay", said Madden.
 "Coryell was there because he introduced (McKay).
 I was thinking, 'If (McKay) learned from him, I'll go talk to (Coryell).'"
 At San Diego State, Coryell helped develop a number of quarterbacks for the NFL, including Don Horn, Jesse Freitas, Dennis Shaw and future NFL MVP Brian Sipe.
 Wide receivers who went on to the NFL include Isaac Curtis, Gary Garrison, Ken Burrow, and Haven Moses.
 Coryell also coached two players who later became actors: Fred Dryer and Carl Weathers.
 Following the 1972 season, he moved to the NFL and became head coach of the St. Louis Cardinals.